gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    AUTH chunks via the SCTP_AUTHENTICATION_EVENT event.

    Support for the SCTP_SEND_HMAC_IDENT and SCTP_EXPOSE_HMAC_IDENT_CHANGES
-   socket options also needs to be added to the function sctp_opt_info().
+   socket options also need to be added to the function sctp_opt_info().

 ## Socket Option to Get the HMAC Identifier being Sent (SCTP_SEND_HMAC_IDENT)